 MAJOLICA: Colors (f) Painting with one color.

-Painting with one color blue is the most used for painting different shades of just one color.
-However, any color can be used.
+Painting with one color.
+Blue is the most popular choice for painting different shades of just one color even though any color can be used.
 The following photos show two different colors—blue and brown.

 When the outlines are finished, use the lightest shade of the color being used, in the same way you would use a light color and leave a little of the white glaze-base showing on the left.
 Over this, on the center and right, using a color of a medium intensity, paint the shadows and give form and shape.
 Shade with the third blue, then over this, on the extreme right, use a little of the strongest color especially prepared, as this will help accentuate the dimensions.
 When one stroke of color overlaps another, it will form yet another shade.
 In this way overlapping, strength of color, strength and movement of the brush strokes and the different shades of the paint make the different intensities of just one color completely variable.